 It’s almost better just to work out.
 You know, it’s better to work out and just build up your serotonin, your natural feel good chemicals, instead of depleting them with drugs and alcohol.

-So real quick.
-I’ve been sober for about 13 years.
+So real quick here is a recap of my story.
+I have been sober for about 13 years.
 I just had enough one day, I stopped.
 And I switched to smoking cigarettes for a while and ate candy bars and worked out – and the dry sauna was my reward.
 You still have to have rewards and feel good things.
 Just got to switch them to more healthy or less destructive.
 Then eventually I got off the cigarettes, and the candy bars.
 But I really needed those cigarettes and candy bars in the beginning.

 But eventually I started working out.
 I had two jobs.
 I saved up $20,000, which is a lot of money for a short order cook that I was flipping burgers.
 But life started to get better with sobriety.
 Is it worth it?
 It’s totally worth it, it’ll open up so many doors for you.
 You might surprise yourself with what you can do.